jeremyli16/ValoGM/README.md

 - Notification inbox (match results, contract alerts, transfer responses)

 **Roster**
-- Tabbed view: Starters (5) vs. Substitutes
+- Tabbed view: Starters (5) vs. Substitutes (0 or more — teams are not required to carry bench players)
-- Player detail panel: base stats (Aim, Game Sense, Clutch, Communication, Adaptability, Morale), role ratings with scout confidence, season averages (K/D/A, ADR, Rating), salary, main agent
+- Player detail panel: base stats (Aim, Game Sense, Clutch, Communication, Adaptability, Morale), role ratings with scout confidence, season averages (K/D/A, ADR, Rating) fetched live from IndexedDB, salary, main agent
 - Move players between starting lineup and bench; auto-fill vacant starter slots from bench then free agents, role-prioritized then by skill
 - Import rule enforcement: max 1 non-home-region player in starting lineup; popup warning blocks week advancement if violated
 - Release player: two-step confirm in the detail panel; released players have their contract terminated, become free agents, and require no buyout fee when signing with a new team